 If you receive one of these calls, report it to the OVC Resource Center at the National Criminal Justice Reference Service at 800-851-3420.
 You may also file a complaint with the Attorney General’s Consumer Protection Division at the contact information below or with the Federal Trade Commission online or by calling 877-382-4357.

 Contact from the government gets your attention.
 Criminals use legitimate government references and the threat of government action to trick individuals in to taking action that facilitates theft.
 The initial communication could come in any form—letter, phone call, email, or text message.
 No matter the form, the goal is the same: to get personal or business information and steal money.

 If you receive a text or email from any source claiming to come from a government agency or employee with an attachment or link asking you to open it or click on it, do not do it until you verify it is authentic.

 If anyone calls you and asks you to pay with a cash-to-cash money transfer, like MoneyGram or Western Union; or with a PIN from a cash reload card like MoneyPak or Vanilla Road; or with a remotely created payment order using your bank account and routing numbers, they are a fraud and it is a scam.
 Hang up.
 It is illegal for any telemarketer to accept any of those forms of payments.

 If you receive suspicious contact from someone claiming to be from state or local government, report the contact to the actual agency using contact information you know is accurate.
 The official State of Michigan website provides reliable contact information for State government.

-If you have a general consumer complaint, you may file a complaint with the Attorney General’s Consumer Protection Team.
+If you have a general consumer complaint, you may file a complaint with the Attorney General’s Consumer Protection Division.